Seondha: History

-Sankua is a well-known site in Seondha, where a large melā (fair) is held on Purnima (the full moon day) following Diwali.
-On this occasion, devotees take a holy dip in the Sindh River.
+A major annual religious fair (melā) is held at Sankua Kund on Purnima (full moon day) following Diwali, during which devotees take a ritual bath in the Sindh River.

 Origin of the Poddar Community

-Seondha is historically regarded as one of the origin places of the Poddar community.
-According to local historical accounts, members of the Poddar family were originally known as Guptas.
-The title “Poddar,” meaning *treasurer* or *keeper of wealth*, was conferred upon a distinguished Gupta who served as the royal treasurer in the court of the King of Seondha.
-Over generations, the descendants of this family adopted “Poddar” as their surname.
-Many families bearing the Poddar title trace their ancestral roots back to Seondha, and the town remains an important part of the community’s cultural heritage.
+Seondha is traditionally regarded as one of the ancestral origin places of the Poddar community.
+According to local historical accounts, members of this community were originally known as Guptas.
+The title "Poddar", meaning treasurer or custodian of wealth, was bestowed upon a Gupta who served as the royal treasurer in the court of the King of Seondha.

+Over time, the descendants adopted Poddar as their surname.
+Many Poddar families across India trace their lineage back to Seondha, and the town continues to hold cultural significance for the community.